ejanzzenang/myproject-consumer-web-directory-theme/README.md

 $ cp -R <source_dir>/assets/ myproject-consumer-web/src/assets
 ```

+*You can find the assets folder in the src directory of this repository

 ### Step 2.2:  Install theme dependencies and node modules
 Install dependencies:
 In `myproject-consumer-web` add the following dependencies into `package.json`